Effective potentials induced by self-assembly of patchy particles: Results

 It is now important to compare our results with the recent calculations of $V_{eff}$ between two (nano)-particles in the presence of (non-self-assembling) polymer chains of a given length and flexibility, reported in \cite{jpc2016}.
-When the two particles interact with the chains via excluded-volume only as in our model, the effective potentials are found to be monotonically attractive for all investigated densities and values of the flexibility.
+When the two particles interact with the chains via excluded-volume only as in our model, the effective potentials are found to be monotonically attractive for all investigated densities and values of the flexibility, similarly to what we observe in Fig.~\ref{fig2}(b) for the depletion-like regime.
 These findings confirm that an attractive, non-monotonic behavior of $V_{eff}$ cannot be obtained with a cosolute which does not self-assemble, because the crucial competition between entropy and energy is not active in this case, so that depletion is always dominant\cite{note}.
-We thus conclude that the self-assembly of the cosolute is a necessary, but not sufficient, condition to give rise to attractive oscillatory potentials.
+We thus conclude that the self-assembly of the cosolute is crucial in this setup to give rise to attractive oscillatory potentials.